Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 • For direct assignment without coupon codes, created coupon rows through `mapping(code=null)` or `batchMapping(userIds)`, while code registration linked the user inside a `coupon-mapping:{code}` lock.

-• Added `allowedPaymentVendors` as a coupon-pack policy, treating empty values as allowing all vendors to preserve compatibility while applying the same restriction across issuance, lookup, and usage.
+• Added allowed payment methods as a coupon-pack policy, treating an empty value as allowing all methods to preserve compatibility while applying the same restriction across issuance, lookup, and usage.

 • Added an allowed-payment-vendor multiselect and Encoded ID exposure to the Admin coupon-pack creation flow so operators can verify the policy from creation time.